JKBurrows/ST558-Project-2/Friday.md

 ### Season

 Explore how bike rentals on fridays change with the seasons using a basic numeric summary and a boxplot.
-The boxplot can be used to identify outliers.
+The numeric summary gives you an idea of center and spread.
+So does the boxplot, but it is better for identifying outliers.

 It does not make much sense to keep both *season* and *mnth* in the model, so I decided to eliminate *season*.